Natural Health Tip – Sweet Health

 Peel the mango and cut into cubes.
 Dice the cucumber, and add to mango along with the almonds and pumpkin seeds.

-To make the dressing, heat ghee in a small pan with turmeric for 30 seconds, then let it cool.
+To make the dressing, heat Ghee in a small pan and fry with turmeric for 30 seconds, then let it cool.
 Add the lemon or lime juice.
 Mix in olive oil, cilantro, salt and pepper.

 Add the cooled quinoa to the mango mixture, pour the dressing over the salad, and toss.